-November 4, 2008 – Tuesday – East London to Grahamstown and Port Elizabeth, Eastern Cape, South Africa
+November 4, 2008 – Tuesday – East London to Grahamstown (Makhanda) and Port Elizabeth (Gqeberha), Eastern Cape, South Africa

 Before we leave East London this morning, we see a whale with its tail sticking vertically out of the ocean.
 As we drive through town, Craig points out the Mercedes assembly plant where most right hand drive vehicles are made for export to the rest of the world.
 We make a coffee stop in a quaint town called Bathurst, where we are served some lovely scones and coffee in a garden cafe.